-This Comprehensive Scheme of Development Improvement reviews the current and future objectives for the Port of Benton, and is required per state law (RCW 53.20).
-The Port's budget and capital expenditures are created based upon this plan's objectives.
-Meetings are held with the City of Richland, Benton City, and City of Prosser along with our economic development stakeholders, in order to ensure that the Port of Benton's plans are aligned with communities' economic development objectives.
+This Comprehensive Scheme of Development Improvement reviews the current and future objectives for the Port of Benton and is required per state law (RCW 53.20).
+The Port's budget and capital expenditures are created based on this plan's objectives.
+Meetings are held with the City of Richland, Benton City, and City of Prosser along with economic development stakeholders, to ensure that the Port of Benton's plans are aligned with the economic development objectives of the communities in the Port district.
 In addition, the Port Commission holds two public hearings in order to gather input prior to adoption.
-The objectives are to create an easy-to-understand plan that will determine where future Port capital spending will be dedicated; as well as to encourage members of the public to participate in the Port of Benton's development of waterfront, railroad, airport, park, and property sites.
+The objectives are to create an easy-to-understand plan that will determine where future Port capital spending will be dedicated, as well as to encourage members of the public to participate in the Port of Benton's development of airport, park and property sites.
 Project proposals analyzed in this plan may require additional public review under the State Environmental Policy Act (SEPA).
 Proposals may also require permitting approvals from city, county, state and federal agencies.